nwrenger/schiller-db/README.md

 ### Usage

 Just run the binary/exceutable file provided in the release.
 Make sure it's in the same Diractory as the dummy data file (benutzer.txt), otherwise it won't start.
 Run it with sudo/admin permission (because of server port being http://0.0.0.0:80).
 The path for the Swagger-UI is http://0.0.0.0/swagger-ui/ / http://localhost/swagger-ui/.
-In addition, you have to set the Admin Key (SNDM_KEY_A), Employment Key (SNDM_KEY_E), Police Key (SNDM_KEY_P) and the Writing Key (SNDM_KEY_W) using the environment.
+In addition, you have to set the Admin Key (SNDM_KEY_A), Employment Key (SNDM_KEY_E), Police Key (SNDM_KEY_P) and the Writing Key (SNDM_KEY_W) using the environment file keys.env.

 ## Architecture - Including SNDI